RommelTJ/ml_learning/deep_learning_for_coders/lesson5/01_Lesson5.md

 Tech interviews are terrible.
 * The types of programmers that each company looks for often have little to do with what the company needs.
   * It's often a reflection of company culture and the backgrounds of the founders.

+## Policy

+Facebook played a role in the Rohingya genocide, Myanmar, and other atrocities.

+As a result of German legislation, Facebook hired 1,200 employees to check ethical behavior.
+Myanmar had no threat, so only dozens were hired.

+Policy is the appropriate tool for addressing:
+* negative externalities
+* misaligned economic incentives
+* race to the bottom situations
+* enforcing accountability

+Ethical behavior in industry is necessary as well:
+* Laws will not always keep up.
+* Edge cases arise.

+Many AI ethics concerns are about human rights.
+* Housing, education, employment, criminal justice, voting, and medical care.
+* We need to safeguard human rights with thoughtful laws.

+Regulation can be very effective:
+* Datasheets for Datasets
+* Regulation in early car design.
+Collapsible steering columns, sharp knobs, seatbelts.
+* Environmental protections